mikwielgus/undoredo/README.md

 This library is `no_std`-compatible and has no mandatory dependencies except for [`alloc`](https://doc.rust-lang.org/alloc/index.html).
-For ease of use, `undoredo` has convenience implementations for standard library collections, `HashMap` and `BTreeMap`, and for some foreign feature-gated types, `StableVec`, `thunderdome::Arena` and `rstar::RTree`  (read more in [Supported collections](#supported-collections) section).
+For ease of use, `undoredo` has convenience implementations for standard library collections, `HashMap` and `BTreeMap`, and for some foreign feature-gated types:
+`StableVec`, `thunderdome::Arena` and `rstar::RTree`  (read more in [Supported collections](#supported-collections) section).